joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-delete-update/README.md

 };
 ```

-Take a few minutes to add in this validation as middleware to the create and update routes.
+Take a few minutes to add in this validation as middleware to the create and update routes and be sure to test it.

+**Thought Question**: Do you need to put these validations in Index, Show or Delete?
+Why or why not?

 ## Save it